{{sidenavigation.sidenavigationExpandLabel}}

 Test your translations

 Translations are the source of the common problems or slight mistakes.
-We'd recommend running a "staging" server or using the Designer's remote repository functionality to preview your reports in various languages before you publish them on your production server.
+We'd recommend running a "staging" server or using the Designer's remote location1) functionality to preview your reports in various languages before you publish them on your production server.

 Pay attention to format differences